aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-analyze.rst

    :keyword str compiler_workdir: Work directory used by
       |neuronx-cc|.
 This can be useful for debugging and/or inspecting
       intermediary |neuronx-cc| outputs

-   :keyword callable _op_checker_callback: Only used for testing/debugging.
-This argument is
-        for substituting the function used to check for operator support.

    :returns: A JSON like :class:`~Dict` with the supported operators and their count, and unsupported
       operators with the failure mode and location of the operator in the python code.